-What we can learn from this is the importance that every employee plays in an organisation.
+What we can learn from this is the importance that every employee plays in an organization.
 But does your office cleaner need access to your entire corporate intranet?
 Probably not.
 Chances are they don’t need to collaborate on a document with a colleague or keep track of a project online, but there are aspects of an intranet that can bridge the digital divide between your head office workers and your extended team.

-The concept of a digital divide is one that is often over looked.
+The concept of a digital divide is one that is often overlooked.
 This isn’t just about the office maintenance team not having access to the company intranet, but more to do with departments and teams that can not or are not utilizing their digital workplace in the right ways to collaborate effectively with people outside of their immediate team.

-Often enough we find front line staff within organisations such as retail stores are excluded from head-office announcements, even though these employees are arguably the most important audience given the impact internal communications has on employee engagement, morale & productivity (Sylvester 2014).
-Internal communication is not the process of management handing out orders down the chain of command but should be a two-way conversation aimed at creating a harmonious flow of information throughout the organisation.
+Often enough we find front line staff within organizations such as retail stores are excluded from head-office announcements, even though these employees are arguably the most important audience given the impact internal communications has on employee engagement, morale & productivity (Sylvester 2014).
+Internal communication is not the process of management handing out orders down the chain of command but should be a two-way conversation aimed at creating a harmonious flow of information throughout the organization.

 At first glance, giving front-line staff access to an intranet may seem like a secondary objective but extending your intranet to these teams has the potential to improve communication, decision making and productive use of information.

 How do you connect with your extended team?